Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

 \begin{conjecture} There are no other examples of integrable billiards. \end{conjecture}

 Despite its simple-looking statement, the question still remains open.
 Various methods were developed to attack this problem.
-For example, in \cite{math} the authors have proven, that if the curvature of the domain vanishes at one point, then it cannot be integrable.
+For example, in \cite{math} the author has proven, that if the curvature of the domain vanishes at one point, then it cannot be integrable.